The Man Behind the Collection

 Building the Collection

-Expands his collecting across furniture, ceramics, silver and decorative objects, travelling widely in search of exceptional pieces.
+Expands across furniture, ceramics, silver and decorative objects, travelling widely for exceptional work.

 Today